-• Teacher displays Questions 4-6 and asks students to write answers on their Worksheets.
+Teacher displays Questions 4-6 and asks students to write answers on their Worksheets.

 - Q4.
-What title would you give this poem? - Q5.
+If you can change the title of the poem, what would it be?
+Why? - Q5.
 What is the problem or complication stated in the last stanza? - Q6.
-How is the problem or complication in the last stanza resolved?
+How is the problem or complication in the last stasnza resolved?
 (What is the resolution?)

 - Q4.
 Be prepared for a variety of answers e.g. 'With friends like family', 'Bonds of friendship', 'Friends for life' - Q5.
-The first line in the last stanza states the problem "Though miles part us."
+The first line in the last stanza states the problem "Though miles part us".
 This means that the friends are no longer living close to each other sharing all their experiences. - Q6.
 The resolution is also in the first line (verse) of the last stanza the problem (distance that separates the friends) is solved by cherishing the memories they share. - Teacher asks the students to volunteer their answers, acknowledging student responses and scaffolding their answers where needed.